 Creating Community in Schools

-Volunteer mentors provide students facing multiple challenges with encouragement and guidance as they navigate the crucial transition from middle school to high school.
+Volunteer mentors provide 5th-12th grade students, who may be facing multiple challenges, with encouragement and guidance as they navigate important transitions, from elementary to middle school and into high school.

 Group Mentoring

 The Friends for Youth School-Based Mentoring Program matches students with mentors in small groups for interactive group mentoring sessions.
-Sessions focus on goal-setting, school engagement, decision making, and healthy life skills and activities.
+Sessions focus on discussing topics regarding identity, self-awareness, self-management, relationship skills, social awareness and responsible decision-making.
+FFY has bilingual staff who host sessions in the languages of our communities.

 How it Works